oakestra/addon-FLOps/image_builder_package/README.md

 The image can be found in the Oakestra image registry.

 ## Commands
-Note: Make sure you are in the `src` directory.
+NOTE: Make sure you are in the `src` directory.

 ### Building the builder image
 ```